FTS Market

 RE1_1_Q: Quote Driven Market

-This is the most complex
+This is the most

-but also most realistic setting.
-There
+complex but also most realistic setting.

-additional ability to fill orders.
-The
+has additional ability to fill orders.

-case information looks as follows:
+The case information looks as follows:

-Maximum Number of Traders |
+Number of Traders |

 60 |